mooremic7/Plex-Rating-Sync/README.md

 **Use this script at your own risk.
 Always backup your data before running it.**

 - This script modifies both your Plex database and music file tags.
-- While designed to be safe, unforeseen issues could potentially affect your music library.
 - It's strongly recommended to use the test mode first to ensure the script behaves as expected in your environment.
 - Review the results carefully before applying any changes to your library.